Skip to main content

 SPIRE workload registrar

-When using SPIRE, the operator registers every pod (even those without annotations).
+When deployed with a SPIRE server, the operator registers every pod with the SPIRE server (even those without annotations).
 Alongside the credentials operator, you could use SPIRE agents and the SPIRE SDK to work with the same SPIRE server.
 To learn more, check out the documentation for SPIRE.
 Note that to use the credentials operator, you do not need to work directly with SPIRE or SPIRE agents, and can do everything completely using annotations and Kubernetes Secrets.

 Pod annotations